backdrop-contrib/image_effects/README.txt

 Warning:
-  Ongoing development in the area of e.g. making the effects more consistent, adding and/or removing parameters or redefining their meaning, might cause forward incompatibilities with future versions.
+  Ongoing development in the area of e.g. making the effects more consistent, adding and/or removing parameters or redefining their meaning, might cause backward incompatibilities between future versions and the current version.
   Thus, we cannot and do not guarantee backwards compatibility or automatic upgrade paths for future versions.

 Introduction